Two counties have successfully eradicated genetically modified organisms from their cities

 The newly approved measure mandates that people “cease harvest, and destroy or remove all genetically engineered plants” no later than 12 months after the ordinance goes into effect.
 With Jackson County’s measure 15-119 and nearby Josephine County’s measure 17-58, GMOs were voted out with a nearly 2-1 ratio.

 “The voters here [Jackson County] have many generations of fruit and vegetable growing, so they’re among the most educated voters,” said Chuck Burr, president of the Southern Oregon Seed Growers Association.”
 The opposition spent a million dollars and couldn’t convince the people.
-This vote is going to make Jackson and Josephine county one of the most valuable seed-growing regions in the entire country, period,” he said.
+This vote is going to make Jackson and Josephine county one of the most valuable seed-growing regions in the entire country, period,” he said.“Regrettably ideology defeated sound science and common sense in Jackson County.
+We respect the voice of the voters, but remain convinced Measure 15-119 is bad public policy.
+While this election is over, this debate is not.
+We will continue to fight to protect the rights of all farmers to choose for themselves how they farm.”

 This is a huge win, especially since Gov. John Kitzhaber signed a bill last fall that prohibits local governments from regulating genetically engineered crops.
 An exception was made for Jackson County because its measure had already qualified for the voting ballot.